apollo

 0

-About LORAZEPAM
+About Lorazepam

-LORAZEPAM belongs to a group of medications called benzodiazepines primarily used to treat epilepsy (status epilepticus) and anxiety disorder.
-LORAZEPAM may be prescribed as short-term therapy for sleeping difficulties due to anxiety.
+Lorazepam belongs to a group of medications called benzodiazepines primarily used to treat epilepsy (status epilepticus) and anxiety disorder.
+Lorazepam may be prescribed as short-term therapy for sleeping difficulties due to anxiety.
 It may also be used as a sedative prior to surgery.
 An anxiety disorder is a mental health disorder characterised by feelings of excessive fear or worry that affect an individual's daily activities.
 Epilepsy is a chronic disorder characterised by episodes of seizures (fits).

-LORAZEPAM contains lorazepam, which works by increasing levels of the calming chemical mediator known as gamma-aminobutyric acid (GABA) in the brain, this helps relieve anxiety, stops seizures attacks (fits) and relaxes the tense muscles.
+Lorazepam contains lorazepam, which works by increasing levels of the calming chemical mediator known as gamma-aminobutyric acid (GABA) in the brain, this helps relieve anxiety, stops seizures attacks (fits) and relaxes the tense muscles.

-Uses of LORAZEPAM
+Uses of Lorazepam

-Epilepsy (fits) and Anxiety Disorder
+Treatment of Epilepsy (fits) and Anxiety Disorder

 Medicinal Benefits